KamitaniLab/SOLR/matlab/README.md

 # Core fucntions & demo codes
-・SOLRtrain.m: A function for SOLR model training.
+..SOLRtrain.m: A function for SOLR model training.
-・SOLRpredict.m: A function for prediction.
+..SOLRpredict.m: A function for prediction.
-・demoSOLR_20171227.m: Demo code of SOLR.
+..demoSOLR_20171227.m: Demo code of SOLR.
-・demoComp_SOLRvsSLRvsSLiR_20171227.m: Demo comparison across prediction methods.
+..demoComp_SOLRvsSLRvsSLiR_20171227.m: Demo comparison across prediction methods.

 # How to use
 After adding “subfunction” folder to the MATLAB path, please type